tangle-network/protocol-solidity/docs/GovernedTokenWrapper.md

 *Webb Technologies.*

-> Governs allowable ERC20s to deposit using a governable wrapping limit.
+> A governed TokenWrapper system using an external `governor` address

+Governs allowable ERC20s to deposit using a governable wrapping limit and sets fees for wrapping into itself.
 This contract is intended to be used with TokenHandler contract.